 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date elderly/disabled; the policy allows any adult in the household other than the head to seek/maintain suitable employment during the term of the FSS contract.
 62. 22.9 FSS Contract of Participation MTW Left existing plan contract expiration as is and did not adopt HUD final rule change The Contract of Participation, under MTW, will expire five years from the effective date.
 Through the MTW Plan, PHA waives the HUD final rule requirement that the end date to be five years from the first reexamination following the execution of the CoP.
 01/19/23 63.
 22.13 Escrow Accounts MTW Not currently in ACOP Added new MTW proposed policy of establishing a system of escrow credits based upon a tiered table of income ranges and related escrow.
 Added new MTW proposed incentive payments to encourage attainment of established goals.
 Removed references to escrow calculations based on increases in earned income.
 01/19/23 64.
-28.13.5 Interim Disbursements Final Rule Discretionary Policy Not currently in ACOP Added policy whereby interim disbursements will be allowed twice in a six month period and cannot exceed 30% of the escrow account's balance.
+Final Rule Discretionary Policy Not currently in ACOP • Added policy whereby interim disbursements will be allowed twice in a six month period and cannot exceed 30% of the escrow account's balance.
 01/19/23 Appendices 65.
 Appendix B: Glossary of Public Housing Terms HOTMA Final Rule Added new definitions Added definitions for over-income family and over-income limit 06/15/23 66.
-Appendix F: Federally Mandated Income Exclusions 77 FR 43347 Not currently included in the ACOP Added missing income exclusion (distributions from an ABLE account, and any actual or imputed interest on the ABLE account balance).
+Appendix F: Federally Mandated Income Exclusions 77 FR 43347 Not currently included in the ACOP • Added missing income exclusion (distributions from an ABLE account, and any actual or imputed interest on the ABLE account balance).
 4/15/21

 No Chapter Name Subject Area Source Existing ACOP Proposed ACOP Approval Date 67.
-Appendix G: Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking VAWA Final Rule • Not currently included in the Policy Transfers to Other Housing Providers or Programs: Transfers to other housing providers or programs are considered external emergency transfers and will require tenants to undergo an application process in order to reside in the new unit.
+Appendix G: Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking VAWA Final Rule Not currently included in the Policy Transfers to Other Housing Providers or Programs: Transfers to other housing providers or programs are considered external emergency transfers and will require tenants to undergo an application process in order to reside in the new unit.
 Transfers within the tenant's current housing program are considered internal emergency transfers and tenants may reside in the new unit without having to undergo an application process.
 4/1/19 68.
-Appendix H: MTW Emergency Waivers MTW FY 2022 Plan • Not currently included in the Policy Added appendix to list MTW emergency waivers and alternative requirements to policies as a result of declared states of emergencies 4/15/21 69.
-Appendix I: Emergency Waivers - Cares Act CARES Act • Not currently included in the ACOP Added appendix to list any adopted waivers and alternative requirements to policies as a result of declared states of emergencies.
+Appendix H: MTW Emergency Waivers MTW FY 2022 Plan Not currently included in the Policy Added appendix to list MTW emergency waivers and alternative requirements to policies as a result of declared states of emergencies 4/15/21 69.
+Appendix I: Emergency Waivers - Cares Act CARES Act Not currently included in the ACOP Added appendix to list any adopted waivers and alternative requirements to policies as a result of declared states of emergencies.
 4/10/20 70.
-Appendix H: MTW Waivers РНА • Removed appendix related to policies which are no longer in effect Removed list of MTW waivers which expired at the end of local state of emergency.
-01/19/23 71.
-Appendix I: CARES Act Waivers PIH Notice 2021-14 • Removed appendix related to policies which are no longer in effect Removed list of CARES Act waivers which expired on December 31, 2021.
-01/19/23 72.
-Appendix I: Work Requirement Policy Please note MTW • Added appendix to describe new continued occupancy policy Added appendix to provide an overview of the work requirement for families who are newly admitted or transfer to Public Housing scattered site units.
-Elderly and disabled families, as well as current resident families, will not be subject to the work requirement described in this appendix.
-01/19/23
+Appendix H: MTW Waivers РНА Removed appendix related to policies which are no longer in effect 01/19/23 71.
+Appendix I: CARES Act Waivers PIH Notice 2021-14 Removed appendix related to policies which are no longer in effect 01/19/23 72.
+Appendix I: Work Requirement Policy Please note MTW Added appendix to describe new continued occupancy polic work requirement for families who are newly admitted or transfer to Public Housing 01/19/23